jwpconsulting/projectify/docs/rules.md

 ### Observer

-The idea of __observer__ workspace users is to grant third parties, such as persons observing a project but not directly participating in them, to see how a project is doing.
+The idea of __observer__ team members is to grant third parties, such as persons observing a project but not directly participating in them, to see how a project is doing.